-CHUCK CARMEN, EXECUTIVE DIRECTOR
+DAVID MANCHON, EXECUTIVE DIRECTOR

-Ceil joined the staff of the Epilepsy Association (EACF) in April of 2010.
+Ceil joined the staff of the Epilepsy Association in April of 2010.
 In her role as the assistant to the Executive Director she provides administrative support and acts as a liaison between the Executive Director and program services.
 Ceil also serves as a client advocate.
-She participates in events that provide education and information about Epilepsy and seizure disorders.
+She participates in events that provide education and information about epilepsy and seizure disorders.

-Prior to joining the EACF, Ceil worked at McNamara Pontiac, Inc. for nearly 25 years, serving as the Executive Assistant to the President & Owner.
+Prior to joining the Association, Ceil worked at McNamara Pontiac, Inc. for nearly 25 years, serving as the Executive Assistant to the President & Owner.
 She organized community functions for the dealership, coordinated the General Motors Standards for Excellence customer service and the Child Safety Seat initiative programs, employee relations, benefits and activities.
 She interacted with top executives, government officials, community leaders and corporate CEOs.

 Her affiliations are with Children’s Safety Coalition of Orange County, Lake Villas Condominium Association, Sea Oats Condominium Association, Orlando Police Department, Orange County Sheriff’s Department, National Wild Turkey Federation, West Orange Chamber of Commerce, Orlo Vista Chamber of Commerce and the Orlo Vista United Safe Neighborhood, and Go Gators!

-PACHI MANGIONE, SENIOR CASE MANAGER
+PACHI MANGIONE, ORLANDO

 Her background includes but is not limited to Case management, Residential Care, Mental Health, and Epilepsy to name a few.
 As a case manager, she has worked extensively with the public, providing information, referrals, support (1:1 and support groups) and education to client their family and friends.